 Align with budgets: ensure services fit within frameworks like corporate retreat budget planning.

-Virtual site inspections, increasingly popular post-pandemic, can complement but rarely replace in-person visits for critical events.
+Virtual site inspections can complement in-person visits but rarely replace them for major events.

 Challenges of Site Inspections

-Scheduling: venues may be unavailable for inspection at optimal times.
+Scheduling: venues may not be available at convenient times.

 Trends and Future Outlook

-Virtual inspections: 360-degree tours and live video walkthroughs for international planners.
+Virtual inspections: 360-degree tours and live video for remote planners.

-Hybrid models: combining online previews with in-person validation trips.
+Hybrid models: combining online previews with in-person trips.

-Sustainability checks: ensuring venues align with ESG goals—green certifications, energy efficiency, waste reduction.
+Sustainability checks: green certifications, energy efficiency, waste reduction.

-Data-driven evaluation: integrating site inspection notes into digital RFP platforms for comparison.
+Data-driven evaluation: integrating inspection notes into digital RFP platforms.

-Personalized inspections: tailoring tours to specific event types, such as gala dinners or award ceremonies.
+Personalized inspections: tailoring tours to event type, such as gala dinners or award ceremonies.

 Naboo: Your Partner for Site Inspection Excellence